top of page

 True Autumn vs Deep Autumn

 So, you’re pretty sure you’re an Autumn.
 You figured out that warm, earthy tones suit you best, and anything too cool or light or bright just doesn't sit right.
-But now you’re stuck on the finer details: are you a True Autumn or a Deep Autumn?
-In this article, we'll delve into some of the key differences.
+But now you’re stuck between True Autumn vs Deep Autumn?
+The difference can be subtle.

 Both True Autumn and Deep Autumn belong to the Autumn family, and they share a lot of similar traits.
 However, their primary characteristics are different.